iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 		* PTC PN: 1206L005/60WR
 		* 0 Ohm Resistor: RMCF1206ZT0R00

-Continuity between the solderpad and the motor frame can be confirmed using a multimeter between the pad labelled 1 (V-/ground net of the solderpad) and the screwhead labelled 4 (mounting screw opposite of the grounding screw).
-If continuity cannot be established with both screws and the grounding component is in place, then tighten the screws a bit and try again, repeating as necessary.
+Continuity between the solder pad and the module's frame can be confirmed using a multimeter between the pad labelled 1 (V-/ground net of the solder pad) and the screwhead labelled 4 (mounting screw opposite of the grounding screw).
+If continuity cannot be established when both screws and the grounding component are in place, then tighten the screws a bit and try again, repeating as necessary.
 If using a PTC, please consider the nominal resistance of the device when performing the continuity test.
 Testing continuity should be done to confirm that the mounting screw is touching and electrically connected to the grounding pad on the PCB.
-Tightening the screws will also help the mounting screw pierce the black anodization applied to the motor frame inside the screw hole, which can resist the flow of grounding current.
+Tightening the screws will also help the mounting screw pierce the black anodization applied to the module frame inside the screw hole, which can resist the flow of grounding current.